 This is for adult members (aged 19+) who have made an outstanding contribution to Guiding in Scotland, for meritorious conduct or outstanding service in the face of adversity.
 To make a nomination, tell us about the person’s impact in their unit(s), district, division or county and how have girls and/or adults benefited from their special achievements.

-This special award is for young members, aged under 19, who have demonstrated outstanding bravery, overcome personal challenges, or shown responsibility during a specific incident.
+This special award is for young members, aged under 19, who have either demonstrated outstanding bravery, outstanding leadership, acted as an exceptional role model, overcome personal challenges, or shown responsibility during a specific incident.
 Tell us about the nominee’s current involvement in Girlguiding and the reasons for putting her forward for the award.
 Include supporting evidence if possible, such as website links, along with the letters of support.

 Members can be nominated at UK level for the Laurel Award (adults), Guiding Star Award (young members aged up to 26) and the Silver Fish award.
 Good service brooches and thanks badges can also be presented within counties or local areas.